Watso196/generate-pbis/README.md

 ### Test It Out!

-The folder for this script also contains a test audit file linked to a (Test Feature)[https://tfs.clarkinc.biz/DefaultCollection/Design/_workitems/edit/1195637].
+The folder for this script also contains a test audit file linked to a [Test Feature](https://tfs.clarkinc.biz/DefaultCollection/Design/_workitems/edit/1195637).
 Feel free to run this script against the provided audit file and check the feature for the created PBIs.

 Using this test file can also help debug issues with the script should you run into any.